SVstudent/NestBuilder/README.md

 ### Prerequisites

-To run Nested, you will need:
+To run NestBuilder, you will need:

 - Node.js and npm for the client
 - Python 3 and pip for the server